michaelgpearce/parallizer/README.md

 search_service = parallizer.execute
 ```

 Now use that service proxy in your application logic.
+Calls to these methods will not result in Net::HTTP.get call
+and will not parse HTML.
+That was already done in parallel.

 ```ruby
 puts search_service.top_urls_for_foo